-Weeklong Wasatch adventure with two nights at Camp Kostopulos, just outside Salt Lake City in Emigration Canyon
+- Sixth Grade: Weeklong Wasatch adventure with two nights at Camp Kostopulos, just outside Salt Lake City in Emigration Canyon.

-Weeklong adventure with four nights at The Teton Science School, Jackson Hole, Wyoming
+- Seventh Grade: Weeklong adventure with four nights at the Teton Science School, Jackson Hole, Wyoming.

-In addition, Rowmark Ski Academy, athletic teams, world language department, debate, service learning program, Chess Club, ninth grade class trip, and interim programs take advantage, when appropriate, of state-wide, regional, national, and global opportunities for competition, service, and connection to academic studies.
+In addition to Interim, Rowmark Ski Academy, athletic teams, the World Language Department, Debate, Chess Club, and the service-learning program all take advantage, when appropriate, of state-wide, regional, national, and global opportunities for competition, service, or connection to academic studies.